Snaacky/thewiki/docs/guides/torrenting.md

 Alternatively, find your router manufacturer and model [in this list](https://portforward.com/router.htm) for a concise, step-by-step guide for your exact router model.

-In case you have unknown issues preventing you from port forwarding despite correctly followed the instructions, try the following:
+In case you have unknown issues preventing you from port forwarding despite having correctly followed the instructions, try the following:

-- Disable network rules such as flood protection, DDoS protection, traffic shaping, QOS etc. in your router settings.
+- Disable network rules such as flood protection, DDoS protection, traffic shaping, QOS, etc. in your router settings.
 However, it is generally ill-advised due to security reasons.
 - Sometimes port forwarding will fail if you're doing so through a proxy.
 - Double check your torrent client configurations.
 - Flush your DNS cache by typing "ipconfig /flushdns" in the Windows command prompt.
-For Linux distributions, it varies from each other slightly as well as having many ways to do so.
+For Linux distributions, it varies slightly from one to another, and there are many ways to do so.
 A quick Google search should help.
 - Also make sure to create inbound/outbound rules for your torrent client on your firewall settings.

 !!!warning